 The Resonance Collection

-This body of work was created for my Senior Show while studying Illustration and New Pictures at Seattle Pacific University, in 2011.
-The whole collection was purchased in full, and then donated to the Mark Rypien Foundation to be displayed at the new pediatric wing at Sacred Heart Hospital in Spokane, WA.
-A few images from this collection have also been used in a ASL textbook, published in 2014.
+This body of work was created for my Senior Show while studying Illustration/ New Pictures at Seattle Pacific University (class of 2011).
+This collection is on permeant displayed in the Pediatric Wing at Sacred Heart Hospital in Spokane, WA (purchased & donated by the Mark Rypien Foundation).
+A few images from this collection are published in a ASL textbook ( published in 2014).